 For this project, USGS and NPS scientists compared historical and predicted future climate data for nine Southern Colorado Plateau Network parks.
 They put this information into SoilWat2, a soil water model that takes information on soils and climate and translates it into an estimate of soil water availability.
 This estimate, or soil water potential (SWP), tells us how much water is available to plants for growth and survival.

 Scientists determined SWP at 2 depths for each ecosystem: intermediate (20-50 cm) and deep (50-100 cm).
 They also looked at the amount of vegetation greenness, which represents plant growth, using satellite imagery over a 15-year period.
-For each ecosystem, they compared the SWP at both depths with the amount of greenness during a particular season.
+For each grassland and shrubland ecosystem, they compared the SWP at both depths with the amount of greenness during a particular season.
 The depth at which SWP best correlated with plant growth represents the SWP that is most relevant to the dominant plants in each ecosystem.
 Results using this depth are presented in this report.
-For more details, please see the Methods section and the full resource brief for each park ecosystem.
+For more details, please see the Methods section and the Natural Resource Report for each park ecosystem.

 - results of modeled current and future SWP

 - relationship of NDVI to soil water potential (grassland and shrubland ecosystems only)

 1. Data were collected from the following sources for input into the SoilWat2 model:

 - Texture and depth data from soil core samples that were taken during the establishment of SCPN upland monitoring plots (supplemented with soil texture data from soil surveys when the soil cores did not extend to the full depth of the soil proﬁle).